rvalien/orbbot/README.md

 `help`    Shows this message and more info for commands.
 `poll` Simple poll with only 2 reactions (👍, 👎).
 `roll` Roll die.
 Return number from 1 to 6.
 `random` Shuffle to 2 teams from message input.
+`deadline` Show deadline date for book club.
+To set the date use `!deadline YYYY-MM-DD`

 #### info:
 in `pzdc` & `team anything` command use emoji vote mode.